abrn/nrelay-unity-cli/readme.md

-# nrelay-cli
+# nrelay-unity-cli

-A command line interface for generating and running nrelay projects.
+A command line interface for generating and running Unity nrelay projects

+This software was originally written by [Thomas Crane](https://github.com/thomas-crane/) and you can find the original version for flash [here](https://github.com/thomas-crane/nrelay-cli/)

+All credit goes to Thomas for writing this and the only commits I am making are to allow the project keep working with the RotMG Unity client.

 ## Contents